michaeleisel/michaeleisel.github.io/_posts/2021-10-26-devtool-allocators.markdown

 In a [previous post](https://eisel.me/allocator), I looked at what allocators are and how the default one for iOS (and really macOS) can be replaced at runtime.
 In this post, we'll look at the practical applications of alternate allocators for speeding up dev tools.
 For many dev tools, this trick can bring at least a modest speedup.

+## Is using a custom allocator safe?

+Allocators are low-level, complicated things, and if they break, very bad things can happen.
+On the other hand, jemalloc, for example, has been in use for decades, including as the default allocator for FreeBSD.
+It has also been used with success both for really big iOS apps as well as Mac CI pipelines for big companies.

 ## How to do it

 Fortunately, using a different allocator for a tool doesn't require it to be rebuilt.
 Instead, for allocators that are designed to swap themselves in, one can just add the environment variable `DYLD_INSERT_LIBRARIES=/path/to/allocator.dylib`.
 One example is jemalloc, which can be built by downloading the [jemalloc repo](https://github.com/jemalloc/jemalloc), running `cd jemalloc && ./autogen.sh && make`, and using the resulting `lib/libjemalloc.dylib`.